 A unique feature of the dam at Lakeshore Trail to circle the entire lake.
 This bridge was added years after the dam was built.

-The terrain is very steep on the north-east side of the dam.
+The terrain is very steep on the north-facing side of the dam.
 So steep that wooden steps were built to give hikers full access to this trail.
-These steps were recently repaired to continue safe and comfortable access for our hikers.
+These steps were repaired slightly about two years ago to continue safe and comfortable access for our hikers.

-Turn around and look to the other side of the dam and you can see the continuation of Holliday Creek.
-It flows into the Appomattox River in about a quarter of a mile.
+If you turn around and look to the other side of the dam, you will see the continuation of Holliday Creek about 60 feet below.
+It flows into the Appomattox River in about a quarter mile.

 The Lakeshore Trail is a bit of a walk (6.3 miles).
 The dam is about half-way, so there are no shortcuts.
 But it's a lovely hike any time of year.
 You might be lucky enough to see an osprey or a bald eagle.
 You are likely to see river otters, white tail deer and many birds.

-So come on out to Holliday Lake State Park and enjoy those refurbished steps along the Lakeshore Trail.
+So pack a snack or lunch and come on out to Holliday Lake State Park to enjoy some time outside.
 The park is open from daylight until dark every day of the year.